 (The staff and the Friends of the Meadows have turned the cafe into a little haven, by the way)

 Here's a similar flower just across the road, a few weeks later, now growing in profusion but battling through the grass.
 I'm not sure if it's the same as the cafe's flower, though - it's equally tiny but a mystery to me

 Just nearby it were the pretty pink pea flowers of common vetch

 Everywhere in the park in spring you can find a relative of the buttercup, the lesser celandine

-Mowing isn't as intensive around the tree trunks, so they're a good place to see bees, some of which (as in the first photo below) have tiny orange pollen baskets, gathering pollen from dandelions.
+Mowing isn't as intensive around the tree trunks, so they're a good place to see bees, some of which (as in the first photo below) have tiny orange pollen baskets, gathering pollen from dandelions and poppies.

-And here, not quite so obviously adorable, is a yellowjacket on a dandelion leaf.
-Leave these wasps in peace if you encounter one in the wild like this: kill one and it may release pheromones bringing its relatives to its defence.
+And here, not quite so obviously adorable but very valuable to the ecosystem, is a common wasp on a dandelion leaf.
+Leave these in peace if you encounter one in the wild like this: kill one and it may release pheromones bringing its relatives to its defence.

 (Wasps can be hard to tell apart from the harmless hoverfly until you look closely enough: here's a hoverfly nearby on a dock leaf, and below that is a sun-fly, or Footballer hoverfly, also nearby on another day, and so named because of the stripes on its thorax)